JZambrana1612/Florida-Health-Coverage-Insights/README.md

 # Florida Health Coverage Insights: Market Gaps & Medicare Expansion
 **Identifying high‑priority counties and outreach strategies using ACS, SAHIE and CMS data**

 This project analyzes U.S. Census Bureau and CMS Medicare data to pinpoint Florida counties with the highest unmet healthcare coverage needs.
-Using SQL and Tableau, we identify strategic gaps, model regional risk and deliver actionable insights for product, marketing and enrollment teams — aligning with the responsibilities of a Business Intelligence Analyst at HealthPlanOne.
+Using SQL and Tableau, we identify strategic gaps, model regional risk and deliver actionable insights for product, marketing and enrollment teams.

 ## Executive Summary
 This analysis answers five high‑impact, stakeholder‑aligned questions for decision‑makers in healthcare analytics: